Ozempic Side Effects

 - Vomiting (5%)

-Patients usually experience side effects while gradually increasing the drug’s dosage until reaching the maximum dose, a process known as dose escalation.
-For instance, 15.8% of individuals taking 0.5 mg doses reported nausea in trials compared to 20.3% of individuals on 1 mg doses.
+Patients usually experience side effects while gradually increasing the drug’s dose.
+This process is called dose escalation.
+In trials, 15.8% of those taking 0.5 mg doses reported nausea.
+This was 20.3% for those on 1 mg doses.

 “The most common side effects of [Ozempic and other GLP-1] medications are gastrointestinal, including nausea, vomiting, diarrhea or constipation.
 Patients may also experience fatigue, headaches or dizziness.
 We can help patients prevent these side effects through appropriate counseling.”